 What are the other CASL requirements?

-In addition to the requirements related to CEMs, the CASL also contains the following prohibitions that take effect starting in 2015:
+In addition to the requirements related to CEMs, CASL also contains the following prohibitions:

 Installing unwanted computer programs: In order to prevent the installation of viruses, spyware, and other unwanted programs, CASL prohibits the installation of any program without the consent of the computer owner.

 Altering transmission data: CASL prohibits the alteration of transmission data in an electronic message so that the message is delivered to a destination other than that specified by the sender.

 Providing false or misleading information: CASL prohibits false or misleading information in CEMs, including:

 - any representation in the body of the message that is false or misleading in a material respect;